szabgab/6blog/README.md

 * Commenter     - a user who can only comment
 * Author        - a user who can write articles
 * Publisher     - a user who can publish articles
-* Administrator - Can unpublish articles of
+* Administrator - can unpublish articles.

 Administration
 ------------------
-A command line interface that can
+A command line interface that can be used to (re)set the password of the administrator.
-When the system is installed we can designate one or more
+When the system is installed we can designate one or more users as administrators.